patchamama/prototype-fast-dev-nodeJS-API/README.md

 # Contribution

 If you wish to contribute or make changes to existing models or controllers, ensure you follow best data modeling practices and conduct thorough testing to ensure changes do not adversely affect other parts of the application.
+You can apply for contributions to be accepted through the [(Pull requests)](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/pulls).

 # Credits